dotansimha/graphql-code-generator/packages/scripts/codegen-templates-scripts/README.md

 Create GraphQL Codegen templates easily with this Handlebars.

-This package exposes a CLI util called `codegen-handlebars-templates-scripts` which allow you to easily create a GraphQL Codegen Template project, and built it without dealing with external utils.
+This package exposes a CLI util called `codegen-templates-scripts` which allow you to easily create a GraphQL Codegen Template project, and built it without dealing with external utils.

 To get started with this package, install it globally, or as local dependency inside an existing directory:

-    $ yarn global add codegen-handlebars-templates-scripts
+    $ yarn global add codegen-templates-scripts

 Then, to start a new project, create a directory for your template project: